-- 8. Broken walls can be a symbol of broken relationships, families and marriages as a result of sexual violence.
-Think of some of the ways that these broken family ties can be restored? - 9.
-What do we expect of a leader in our community, in our church or family or country? - 10.
-How do we use our God-given leadership abilities to respond to the issues facing our community? - 11.
-What opportunities are there for us to engage in leadership and advocacy activities in our communities and families? - 12.
-How can we engage and support those who have experienced sexual violence in leadership and advocacy roles? - 13.
+- 1. Broken walls can be a symbol of broken relationships, families and marriages as a result of sexual violence.
+Think of some of the ways that these broken family ties can be restored? - 2.
+What do we expect of a leader in our community, in our church or family or country? - 3.
+How do we use our God-given leadership abilities to respond to the issues facing our community? - 4.
+What opportunities are there for us to engage in leadership and advocacy activities in our communities and families? - 5.
+How can we engage and support those who have experienced sexual violence in leadership and advocacy roles? - 6.
 Like Nehemiah, do we need others to support us as we speak out about sexual violence?
-What kind of support and protection do we need? - 14.
-As individuals, what kind of leadership are we called to show in regard to sexual violence? - 15.
-What attributes do we need as Christians to engage in effective advocacy for those who have experienced sexual violence? - 16.
-List three practical steps you take in order to be involved in justice, advocacy and restoration in your family, church and society?
+What kind of support and protection do we need? - 7.
+As individuals, what kind of leadership are we called to show in regard to sexual violence?